HP Garage: History

 In 1939, Packard and Hewlett formed their partnership with a coin toss, creating the name Hewlett-Packard.

-Hewlett-Packard's first product, built in the garage, was an audio oscillator, the HP200A.
+Hewlett-Packard's first product, built in the garage, was an audio oscillator, the HP 200A.
 One of Hewlett-Packard's first customers was Walt Disney Studios, which purchased eight oscillators to test and certify the sound systems in theaters that were going to run the first major film released in stereophonic sound, Fantasia.